apache/cloudstack-documentation/source/adminguide/templates.rst

 -------------------------------------------

 It's also possible to upload an already prepared template from your local computer.
-Steps are similar as when Uploading template from remote HTTP server, except that you need to choose local template file from your PC.
+The steps are similar as when Uploading a template from a remote HTTP server, except that you need to choose a local template file from your PC.
 For this feature to work, your SSVMs must be supporting HTTPS (for more info please visit `“Using a SSL Certificate for the Console Proxy”
 <systemvm.html#using-a-ssl-certificate-for-the-console-proxy>`_.)